-In the Case of Fire
+In the Event of a Fire or Fire Alarm

-In the Case of an Accident
+In the Event of an Accident

 - All of our labs have a sign posted on the door with pertinent safety information, including the name and contact information of the person responsible for that particular lab.

-- No Sandals or bare feet in any lab.
+- No sandals or bare feet in any lab.

 - No ties or long hair around any rotating machinery.